-If you want to travel the short distance to Alor Setar by train, you can catch Train 36 to Bangkok or the new ETS Trains.
-There are now also Komuter Trains every few hours heading north to Padang Besar.
+If you want to travel the short distance to Alor Setar by train, you can catch an ETS or one of the many new Komuter Trains every few hours heading north to Padang Besar.

-Buses are much more regular running every hour or so.
+Buses to Alor Setar are also a good option, running every hour or so.

 Butterworth to Padang Besar

-You could also catch the above train, ETS or Komuter services to the border town of Padang Besar.
+You could also catch ETS or Komuter services to the border town of Padang Besar.

 From the station you have the choice of walking over the border and catching a bus into Hat Yai, or continuing on by train.
 There are very few hotels on the Malaysian side of town, so if you want to stay the night in Padang Besar, it is better to cross into Thailand where there are plenty of places to stay in the centre of town.